cherrytoi/lab4report/index.md

 Step 6
 ![Image](lab4step6.png)
-typed cd then lab 7 then <'enter'>
+typed cd to change the directory then lab7 then <'enter'>

 Copied and pasted the compile command for the JUnit testing on the Mac provided in the week 3 of the cs15lwi23 github then pressed <'enter'>